Return to school information

 - A loss of or change in their normal sense of taste or smell (anosmia)

 If they experience any of these while at school, they will be treated as though they have Covid-19 and will be sent home immediately.
 Please ensure you or a member of your family are able to collect your child as soon as possible.
-You MUST book a Covid-19 test and inform school immediately of the outcome.
+You MUST book a Covid-19 test (PCR) and inform school immediately of the outcome.
+If the test comes back as negative, then your child can return to school when they are well enough to do so.
+If they test positive, then they must follow the isolation guidance.

 We will not be able to administer paracetamol for any reason for the time being.